woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

 .. note::

-   This can be verified in GeoServer on the :guilabel:`Gridsets` page under the definition for the gridset:
+   These scale values can be verified in GeoServer on the :guilabel:`Gridsets` page under the definition for the gridset:

    .. figure:: img/scalezoom_customgridset.png